fremantle-industries/tai/README.md

 #### fees

-Display the maker/taker fees for the every product in the exchange accounts
+Display the maker/taker fees for every product from configured venue accounts

 ```
 iex(4)> fees